Beyonce's concert film to be distributed globally by AMC

 Beyonce's film is a theatrical production of the singer-songwriter's global tour this summer, spanning 57 concerts across 40 cities in North America and 14 across Europe.

-The concert films provide cinema chains such as AMC, Cinemark and Cineplex, with high-profile titles to help fill gaps caused by a prolonged strike by actors and writers in Hollywood.
+The concert films provide cinema chains such as AMC, Cinemark CNK.N and Cineplex CGX.TO, with high-profile titles to help fill gaps caused by a prolonged strike by actors and writers in Hollywood.

 "Renaissance: A Film By Beyonce" is set to play in the United States, Canada, and Mexico beginning Friday, Dec.
 1, 2023, AMC said, adding that additional global cities would be announced at a later date.

-AMC's rival Cinemark CNK.N also announced that it will play the concert film in its U.S. theaters.
+Shares of Cinemark CNK.N firmed 1% as the AMC rival announced that it will play the concert film in its U.S. theaters.
 Both cinema chains said their standard showtime tickets in the U.S. will start at $22.

 Entertainment website Variety first reported Beyonce's talks to release "Renaissance" through AMC.